Skip to content

 logger.info("End catalog publishing")

-Resolve the target collection for a given product type.
+Resolve the target collection for a given product metadata.

 Returns: